 The ‘unclaimed money’ which ASIC administers is money in bank accounts and life insurance policies which has not been touched or claimed for a certain amount of time.

-This can happen when people change address or go overseas and forget to update their details with a financial institution or company that holds the money or are unaware there is money to which they have a rightful claim.
+This can happen when people change address or go overseas and forget to update their details with a financial institution or company.
+Or people may be unaware there is money to which they have a rightful claim.